VasimHayat/fsd9-ecom-backend/README.md

 ### Example:
 1. Clone the repository: `git clone https://github.com/username/repo.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `using maven update/install`
-3. Configure environment variables (if applicable).
+3. Configure application properites like db config in `application.yml`
-4. Start the server: `npm start`
+4. Start the server: `Application.java`

 ## Usage
 Explain how to use the e-commerce site.
 Provide examples and usage scenarios.